PrincetonUniversity/starting-snakemake/03_final_snakemake/README.md

 This Snakemake workflow analyzes word frequencies across multiple web pages.

 ## Overview

 The workflow:
-1. Downloads and extracts text from specified URLs
+1. Downloads HTML from specified URLs
-2. Counts word frequencies in each text
+2. Extracts and counts words using bash commands
 3. Creates frequency plots for each URL
 4. Combines results into a comparative visualization

 ## Usage

-> NOTE: You must have Snakemake installed to run this workflow as well as beautifulsoup4 and matplotlib.

-1. Add URLs to analyze in `links.txt`, one per line
+1. Add URLs to analyze in the Snakefile
-2. Adjust parameters in `config.yaml` if needed
-3. Run the workflow:
+2. Run the workflow:
 ```bash
 snakemake --cores 1
 ```